HeroesToolChest/HeroesDataParser/README.md

 `all` - performs `portraits`, `abilityTalents`, and `awards`

 Notes:
-- This option only works if a `Heroes of the Storm` directory path is provided for the `-s|--storagePath` option
+- This option only works if a `Heroes of the Storm` directory path is provided for the `-s|--storage-path` option
 - Files are extracted in `.png` format

 Example selecting multiple extractions